-"MISCELLANEOUS ACCOUNTING"

-All changes are denoted by blue font unless a full revision has been conducted.

-Substantive revisions are denoted by a \ symbol preceding the section, paragraph, table, or figure that includes the revision.
+VOLUME 3: CHAPTER 4 "MISCELLANEOUS ACCOUNTING" SUMMARY OF SUBSTANTIVE CHANGES All changes are denoted by blue font unless a full revision has been conducted.
+Substantive revisions are denoted by a symbol preceding the section, paragraph, table, or figure that includes the revision.
+Hyperlinks are denoted by bold, italic, blue and underlined font.
 Base date of this Marine Corps Order (MCO) Volume (right header) will not change unless a full revision has been conducted.
 Upon full revision of this Volume, all changes denoted by blue font will reset to black font.

-PAGE PARAGRAPH EXPLANATION OF SUBSTANTIVE CHANGES PURPOSE DATE OF CHANGE
+EXPLANATION OF PAGE PURPOSE DATE OF PARAGRAPH SUBSTANTIVE CHANGES CHANGE